 The latest Health and Social Care Committee report has highlighted the toll the pandemic has taken on health and care staff.
-Today we stand with colleagues across the sector to speak with one voice: make the physical and emotional wellbeing of all those on the front line the unequivocal priority.

 One of the most important things that the coronavirus pandemic has highlighted over the past year has been that the physical and emotional wellbeing of health and care staff, must be of equal priority to that of patients.
 This has not always been the case in the past for a number of reasons, including a narrow focus on performance and, sometimes, putting patients’ needs ahead of our own.
 Staff who are psychosocially healthy are better able to meet the needs and preferences of patients.
 So, it is essential to respond to needs of staff now as we emerge from the critical stage of the pandemic and the NHS is in its most fragile state ever.

 While staff are by far the biggest cost for the NHS, they are also the biggest asset; without dedicated staff and the wide range of skills they bring, the NHS simply would not exist.
 The safe, effective, efficient, and compassionate care that we all look to the NHS to provide is only possible if staff, both clinical and non-clinical, are physically and emotionally healthy.
 However, although the NHS is one of the world’s largest direct or indirect employers, it lags behind other organisations in terms of care for staff.
 This must change.

 Health and care staff need to feel that their wellbeing and psychological health are valued by their employing organisations not solely during the height of extraordinary situations, such as the pandemic, but each and every day.
 This cannot be achieved by words alone; but must be achieved by actions.